briankoser/sfc-listeners-guide/episodes/0132-interview-with-ethan-erway-author-of-the-michael-belmont-books.md

 His {% work "Michael Belmont" %} novels are YA fantasy he describes as "{% work "Indiana Jones" %} meets {% work "Harry Potter" %}".

 It's a planned seven book series.
-Two are out now, one is coming at the end of the year. <q class="archivist inline">Only three books were ever released.</q>
+Two are out now, one is coming at the end of the year. {% arc %}Only three books were ever released.{% endarc %}

 {% timeLink podcast_file_url, '53:35' %} Ethan gives advice for Koby: beat Ben with a steeltoed boot.
 Keep it below the face and above the belt.
 Ben will be too embarrassed to report him to the police.
 Matt is now afraid of Ethan.